Average Covid-19 cases are the lowest they've been in nearly a year. Vaccines can push them even lower, officials say - KION546

 “If you are a city of Houston employee or entering a city facility and you have not been fully vaccinated, you should wear your mask,” Houston Mayor Sylvester Turner said in a statement posted on Twitter.
 “We are not mandating it, but I strongly encourage everyone to get vaccinated to protect themselves, their family and their co-workers.”

-Turner called the governor’s order a “clear overreach” and added Abbott’s power is “not absolute.”

-Some experts have warned that lifting mask mandates now could lead to some unvaccinated Americans shedding their masks too, and leave the country relying on a kind of honor system on who’s masking up.
+Some experts have warned that lifting mask mandates now could lead to some unvaccinated Americans shedding their masks too, and leave the country relying on a kind of honor system.

-“The problem and the issue is that we don’t have any way of knowing who is vaccinated and who is not vaccinated,” Dr. Anthony Fauci said on ABC’s “Good Morning America” on Tuesday.
-“And I think that’s where the confusion arises.”

-That’s why Fauci said it was “perfectly reasonable and understandable” for some business owners to keep mask mandates in place.
+Fauci told Axios that he believes unvaccinated people were misinterpreting the CDC’s masking guidance, mistakenly believing it applied to them.

+“I think people are misinterpreting — thinking this is a removal of a mask mandate for everyone.
+It’s not,” he said, according to Axios.

 Comments